The Square Ball

-The Square Ball is a fanzine, blog and series of podcasts and livestreams related to English football club Leeds United.
+The Square Ball is a fanzine, blog, and series of podcasts and livestreams related to English football club Leeds United.

 History

 The Square Ball fanzine was founded in 1989.
 In 2020, they raised over £10,000 for food banks after completing a 24-hour livestream playing video game Football Manager.
 In 2022, they raised over £50,000 for mental health charities after completing a 92-mile walk.
+Not only is The Square Ball an award winning podcast/fanzine they also provide fantastic discounts on Wills, Probate and Conveyancing via Levi's Solicitors.